US Customs Clearance Process: Fees, Processing Time, Payments & What Status Messages Mean

 How long does customs inspection take?

 Customs inspection duration varies by type.
-Document exam: 1 business day.
-Non-intrusive inspection (X-ray): 1 to 2 days.
-Intensive physical exam: 3 to 5 days.
-CESS exam by USDA or FDA: can extend to 7 to 14 days for food and drug imports.
+A document exam usually takes 1 business day.
+A non-intrusive inspection (X-ray or VACIS) takes 1 to 2 business days.
+An intensive physical exam takes 3 to 5 business days.
+A CES exam by USDA or FDA can extend to 7 to 14 business days for food and drug imports.
+CBP does not announce inspections in advance; the broker sees the hold on the entry status.

 Conclusion